Field Day 2024

 • We will pursue available bonus points, including public information table, educational activity, safety officer, media publicity, ARRL bulletin, message to Section Manager, satellite contact, as well as a GOTA (Get On The Air) station for new or non-licensed hams.

 • Come for a while or stay for the day.
+Cool refreshing lake water is nearby.
+Hiking trails offer a tranquil setting to unwind.

 • Food and drink is BYO